maxkagamine/Moq.Contrib.HttpClient/README.md

 ### Using IHttpClientFactory

+#### Overview

-It's common to see HttpClient wrapped in a `using` since it's IDisposable, but this is, rather counterintuitively, incorrect and [can lead to the application eating up sockets](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).
+It's common to see HttpClient wrapped in a `using` since it's IDisposable, but this is, rather counterintuitively, incorrect and [can lead to the application eating up sockets][httpclientwrong].
 The standard advice is to reuse a single HttpClient, yet this has the drawback of not responding to DNS changes.

-ASP.NET Core introduces an [IHttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) which "manages the pooling and lifetime of underlying HttpClientMessageHandler instances to avoid common DNS problems that occur when manually managing HttpClient lifetimes."
-As a bonus, it also makes HttpClient's [ability to plug in middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests#outgoing-request-middleware) more accessible &mdash; for example, using [Polly](https://github.com/App-vNext/Polly#polly) to automatically handle retries and failures.
+ASP.NET Core introduces an [IHttpClientFactory] which "manages the pooling and lifetime of underlying HttpClientMessageHandler instances to avoid common DNS problems that occur when manually managing HttpClient lifetimes."
+As a bonus, it also makes HttpClient's [ability to plug in middleware][middleware] more accessible &mdash; for example, using [Polly] to automatically handle retries and failures.

+#### Mocking the factory

-Depending on the usage, your constructors may simply take an HttpClient injected via IHttpClientFactory, in which case the tests don't need to do anything different.
+If your classes simply receive an HttpClient injected via IHttpClientFactory, the tests don't need to do anything different.
 If the constructor takes the factory itself instead, this can be mocked the same way:

 ```csharp
 var handler = new Mock<HttpMessageHandler>();
 var factory = handler.CreateClientFactory();
 ```

-The factory can then be passed into the class or [injected via AutoMocker](https://github.com/moq/Moq.AutoMocker), and code calling `factory.CreateClient()` will receive clients backed by the mock handler.
+This factory can then be passed into the class or [injected via AutoMocker][AutoMocker], and code calling `factory.CreateClient()` will receive clients backed by the mock handler.

+#### Named clients

 The `CreateClientFactory()` extension method returns a mock that's already set up to return a default client.
-If you're using [named clients](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1#named-clients), a setup can be added like so:
+If you're using [named clients], a setup can be added like so:

 ```csharp
 // Configuring a named client (overriding the default)